Computer Mouse Shoulder Pain: Why It Happens and How to Finally Get Relief

 Poor Posture Makes It Worse

 Reduced circulation means muscles can't flush out metabolic waste between contractions.
 Recovery slows.
 Tension builds faster.
 What starts as mild stiffness becomes a persistent knot below your shoulder blade.
+Practical guidance from OSHA workstation posture recommendations supports keeping the shoulders neutral and reducing prolonged reach.

-What Mouse Shoulder Actually Feels Like
+What Mouse Shoulder Actually Feels Like in the Shoulder Muscles

 - Burning pain or aching in the upper shoulder and neck